mohit-agarwal/Data-Mine-GSoC-Project/README.md

 **mailing_sendopen_analysis.sql**

 This sql file generates the table 'mailing_data_analytics' that contains all the data analytics(min, max, mean of delay(in seconds) in sending and opening of mails).
 It also generates a table 'mailing_data' that is used by model.R file in model_R_code folder to build the linear regression model.

+Use this command to get the dump of the required tables :

+*mysqldump -u user_name -p database_name mailing_data mailing_data_analytics > mail_dump.sql*

 **mailing_clicks_analysis.sql**

 This sql file generates the table 'clicks_data_analytics' that contains all the data analytics(min, max, mean of click rates for each mailing).

+Use this command to get the dump of the required tables :

+*mysqldump -u user_name -p database_name clicks_data clicks_data_analytics > clicks_dump.sql*

 **model_R_code**